 The following is a guest post from Emma Dawson.
 Emma is originally a food blogger who has recently made the leap into blog coaching and development.
 Her website, Food Blogging Collective, focuses on providing simple, actionable advice for food bloggers to start, nurture and grow their own businesses – although much of it is good sense in any field!
-Having trained as an academic, Emma now loves teaching bloggers and helping them create content that really converts.
+Having trained as an academic, Emma now loves teaching bloggers and helping them create content and blog titles that really convert.
 Find her over at https://foodblogging.info and spending way too much time on pinterest.com/foodbloggingcollective!

 When you clicked on this article, you didn’t know what you were getting.
 You’ve never heard of me and you’re not sure whether I’ll be very interesting, but something about the title of this piece made you choose to click and read it.
 It was probably the “guaranteed to convert” bit.
-Maybe you’re a blogger and you’re struggling to get readers to your site?
+Maybe you’re a blogger and you’re struggling to get traffic to your site?

 Or was it the slick alliteration of “powerful post” that was, in itself, a powerful message to your writing brain?
 Or maybe the fact that the title promises a list of 9 things – and 9 is not too long a list for you to take time out of your busy day to read?

 To be honest, it doesn’t matter; what’s important is that it got you here.
 And now I can share with you those sneaky tricks that we bloggers employ to get readers to click on our stuff – even when they’re not sure where it will lead.
-If you’re struggling for traffic or just want to exercise your loquacious ligaments (that’s “talking muscles”, to you and me), then read on for my rundown of 9 Powerful Post Titles that are Guaranteed to Convert.
+If you’re struggling for traffic or just want to exercise your loquacious ligaments (that’s “talking muscles”, to you and me), then read on for my rundown of 9 Powerful Blog Titles that are Guaranteed to Convert.

 Everyone knows that language is an extremely effective tool when used properly, so you have to make sure that you are using the correct language for your target audience.
 I’m originally an academic and so I am used to researching, writing and rewriting (and rewriting some more!) – depending on my subject matter and audience.
 You wouldn’t talk to your children in the same way that you talk to your friends, or your colleagues the same way you talk to your mother, so don’t.